FinnMcSweeney/asmt-08-group1/README.md

 File Structure:
 - ETLreport.ipynb: Jupyter notebook containing the methodology for accessing the data through API calls, cleaning and transforming the data as well as the visualizations addressing the analysis questions.
-- projectreport.docx: Summary report based on our analysis and findings.
+- projectreport.pdf: Summary report based on our analysis and findings.
 - presentation.pdf: Slides from the presentation of our findings.

 <!-- Think of your README.md as your landing page for your project.
 Before a viewer dives into your files, what do you want them to know about your project?
 Here are some recommendations for your project README.mds: